Jump to contentJump to page navigation: previous page [access key p]/next page [access key n]

 Abstract

-This chapter describes the purpose of the user defined scripts config.sh, image.sh, pre_disk_sync.sh and disk.sh, which can be used to further customize an image in ways that are not possible via the image description alone.
+This chapter describes the purpose of the user-defined scripts config.sh, image.sh, pre_disk_sync.sh and disk.sh.
+These scripts can be used to further customize an image in ways that are not possible via the image description alone.

-KIWI NG supports the following optional scripts that it runs in a root environment (chroot) containing your new appliance:
+KIWI NG supports the following optional scripts that it runs in a root environment (chroot) containing an appliance:

 post_bootstrap.sh

-runs at the end of the bootstrap phase as part of the Section 7.10.1, “The Prepare Step”.
-The script can be used to configure the package manager with additional settings that should apply in the following chroot based installation step which completes the installation.
-The script is not dedicated to this use and can also be used for other tasks.
+Runs at the end of the bootstrap phase as part of the Section 7.10.1, “The Prepare Step”.
+The script can be used to configure the package manager with additional settings that apply in the following chroot-based installation step which completes the installation.
+The script can also be used for other tasks.

 config.sh

-runs at the end of the Section 7.10.1, “The Prepare Step” and after users have been set and the overlay tree directory has been applied.
-It is usually used to apply a permanent and final change of data in the root tree, such as modifying a package provided config file.
+Runs at the end of the Section 7.10.1, “The Prepare Step” and after users have been set and the overlay tree directory has been applied.
+It is usually used to apply a permanent and final change of data in the root tree, such as modifying a package-specific config file.

 config-overlay.sh

 Available only if delta_root="true" is set.
-In this case the script runs at the end of the Section 7.10.1, “The Prepare Step” prior the umount of the overlay root tree.
-It runs after an eventually given config.sh and is the last entry point to change the delta root tree.
+In this case, the script runs at the end of the Section 7.10.1, “The Prepare Step” prior the umount of the overlay root tree.
+It runs after config.sh (if specified), and it is the last entry point to change the delta root tree.

 config-host-overlay.sh

 Available only if delta_root="true" is set.
-In this case the script runs at the end of the Section 7.10.1, “The Prepare Step” prior the umount of the overlay root tree.
+In this case, the script runs at the end of the Section 7.10.1, “The Prepare Step” prior the umount of the overlay root tree.
 The script is called NOT CHROOTED from the host with the image root directory as its working directory.
-It runs after an eventually given config.sh and is together with an eventually given config-overlay.sh script, the last entry point to change the delta root tree.
+It runs after config.sh and config-overlay.sh (if any or both are specified), and it is the last entry point to change the delta root tree.

 images.sh

-is executed at the beginning of the Section 7.10.2, “The Create Step”.
-It runs in the same image root tree that has been created by the prepare step but is invoked any time an image should be created from that root tree.
-It is usually used to apply image type specific changes to the root tree such as a modification to a config file that should be done when building a live iso but not when building a virtual disk image.
+Executed at the beginning of the Section 7.10.2, “The Create Step”.
+It runs in the same image root tree created by the prepare step, but it is invoked whenever an image needs to be created from that root tree.
+It is normally used to apply image type specific changes to the root tree, such as a modification to a config file that must be done when building a live iso, but not when building a virtual disk image.

 pre_disk_sync.sh

-is executed for the disk image type oem only and runs right before the synchronization of the root tree into the disk image loop file.
+Executed for the disk image type oem only, and it runs right before the synchronization of the root tree into the disk image loop file.
 The pre_disk_sync.sh can be used to change content of the root tree as a last action before the sync to the disk image is performed.
-This is useful for example to delete components from the system which were needed before or cannot be modified afterwards when syncing into a read-only filesystem.
+This is useful, for example, for deleting components from the system which were needed earlier or cannot be modified afterwards when syncing into a read-only filesystem.

 disk.sh

-is executed for the disk image type oem only and runs after the synchronization of the root tree into the disk image loop file.
-The chroot environment for this script call is the virtual disk itself and not the root tree as with config.sh and images.sh.
-The script disk.sh is usually used to apply changes at parts of the system that are not an element of the file based root tree such as the partition table, the contents of the final initrd, the bootloader, filesystem attributes and more.
+Executed for the disk image type oem only, and it runs after the synchronization of the root tree to the disk image loop file.
+The chroot environment for this script call is the virtual disk itself and not the root tree.
+The script disk.sh is normally used to apply changes at parts of the system that are not an element of the file-based root tree, such as the partition table, the contents of the final initrd, the bootloader, filesystem attributes, etc.

-KIWI NG executes scripts via the operating system if their executable bit is set (in that case a shebang is mandatory) otherwise they will be invoked via the BASH.
-If a script exits with a non-zero exit code then KIWI NG will report the failure and abort the image creation.
+KIWI NG executes scripts via the operating system if their executable bit is set (in that case, a shebang is mandatory); otherwise they are invoked via the Bash shell.
+If a script exits with a non-zero exit code, KIWI NG reports the failure and aborts the image creation.

 7.6.1 Developing/Debugging Scripts

-When creating a custom script it usually takes some iterations of try and testing until a final stable state is reached.
-To support developers with this task KIWI NG calls scripts associated with a screen session.
+Creating a custom script may require some experimenting and testing.
+To help developers with this task, KIWI NG calls scripts associated with a screen session.
 The connection to screen is only done if KIWI NG is called with the --debug option.

-In this mode a script can start like the following template:
+In this mode, a script can be started using the following template:

 # The magic bits are still not set